Biography, Awards, Recognitions and Achievements

 Indian Summer Music Awards – Best Rap Album (Redvolution) 2005

-For over two decades, Mr. Davis has meshed his success as an entrepreneur, with his passion to better the future of Indian Country and served as a source of inspiration for thousands of Native people across North America.
+For over two decades, he has meshed his talents as an artist and entrepreneur with his passion to better the future of Indian Country.
+His music, tours, films and books have served as sources of inspiration for Native people across North America.

 The Medicine of Prayer